 Not only were those brain regions affected, but regions that control intellect, such as the corpus callosum (the wiring of the brain) and smaller than average frontal lobe volume (the seat of intelligence) (Karl, Schaefer, et. al. (2006).3

 Researchers have conducted many research projects using different modes of neuroimaging, including fMRI, PET, and newer forms of visualizing the brain come into existence every year (Bremner, Randall et. al. (1995).

-What researchers looked at the brains of those who have experienced severe traumatic events, such as those returning from war, they found damage to the amygdalae and hippocampi.
+What researchers looked at the brains of those who have experienced severe traumatic events, such as those returning from the war, they found damage to the amygdalae and hippocampi.

-A study examined, with the then new neuroimaging tool functional magnetic resonance imaging (fMRI) in 1980 revealed smaller than normal volumes in both the hippocampi and amygdalae of people living with the diagnosis of PTSD.
+A study examined, with the then-new neuroimaging tool functional magnetic resonance imaging (fMRI) in 1980 revealed smaller than normal volumes in both the hippocampi and amygdalae of people living with the diagnosis of PTSD.